Unlocking Federal Finance: Opportunities for Manufacturing and Energy Projects

 By Kevin Curley and Swaroop Parekh

-The first 100 days of the Trump Administration have brought significant changes across the federal government, including in federal funding and finance programs.
-In our conversations with policymakers, it’s clear the Administration aims to leverage existing financing tools to bolster domestic manufacturing and advance its American Energy Dominance agenda as described in the Day 1 and subsequent Executive Order.
-In response, federal financing programs are already revising their underwriting procedures, selection criteria and project eligibility requirements to align with these goals.
+The first six months of the Trump Administration have brought significant changes across the federal government, including to federal funding and finance programs.
+In our conversations with policymakers, it’s clear the Administration intends to leverage existing financing tools to bolster domestic manufacturing and advance its “American Energy Dominance” agenda, as outlined in the Unleashing American Energy and subsequent executive orders.
+Under the One Big Beautiful Bill Act (OBBBA), loan authority and eligibility criteria for many of these programs have been increased and/or expanded, enhancing their capacity to support a broader range of energy and infrastructure projects and help strengthen U.S. supply chains.
+In response, federal financing programs are already revising their underwriting procedures, selection criteria, and project eligibility requirements to align with the Administration’s goals.

 Department of Defense Office of Strategic Capital (OSC)